SpidyNaik69/TG-File-Store/README.md

 - `IS_PRIVATE:` Add True if you want to use private ,make sure u add AUTH_USERS if you are using IS_PRIVATE

+- `PROTECT_CONTENT:` Add True if you Want to Restrict files from forwarding

 - `AUTH_USERS:` USERID's or ChannelID separated by space (Only mandatory if IS_PRIVATE is True)

 ## Deploy to heroku 🗳